 MURRAY GREENBERG is a former litigator and graduate of BrandeisUniversity, as well as ColumbiaUniversity’s Graduate School of Journalism.
 His work has appeared in The Forward, among others.
 His latest is PASSING GAME, about Benny Friedman, a Jewish pro football player in the 1920s and 1930s who is known for perfecting the sport’s forward pass.
 Friedman was also Brandeis’ first athletic director and only football coach and was recently posthumously inducted into the Hall of Fame.

 MICHAEL GREENBURG is a practicing attorney and former editor and member of the Pepperdine Law Review.
-He is the author of THE COURT-MARTIAL OF PAUL REVERE; PEACHES AND DADDY: A STORY OF THE ROARING 20’S, THE BIRTH OF TABLOID MEDIA, ANDTHE COURTSHIP THAT CAPTURED THE HEART AND IMAGINATION OF THE AMERICAN PUBLIC; and THE MAD BOMBER OF NEW YORK: THE EXTRAORDINARY TRUE STORY OF THE MANHUNT THAT PARALYZED A CITY.
+He is the author of THE COURT-MARTIAL OF PAUL REVERE and THIS NOBLE WOMAN.

 RICHARD GROVES founded the Sacred Art of Living Center which offers spiritual programs and retreats focusing on action and contemplation.
 His first book, THE AMERICAN BOOK OF DYING combines his background in ministry, theology, and hospice care to guide those providing support for a dying loved one.